For the sake of viewer convenience, the content is shown below in the alternative language. You may click the link to switch the active language.

 Find Friends and Foes (Opportunity and Threat Identification)

 Both positive and negative risks matter and need to be managed proactively.
-Opportunities are the good risks, events that have a positive impact if they occur.
-We want to avoid threats and exploit opportunities.
+Opportunities are the good risks,

 Using a clock view pre-drawn on a flip chart ask team members to think of project risks associated with each of the topics represented by an hour line on the clock -12 in total.
 Spend about five minutes on each.
 Do not assess or solve the risks.
 This is risk identification – we will have plenty of time to assess them later.

-Always within the same session run a similar exercise to identify opportunities: “Karma Day”.
+Always within the same session run a similar exercise to identify opportunities: „Karma Day”.
 We generate opportunities for events and outcomes that would assist the project, creating ideas for things that would help the project go well.
-Using the same clock metaphor, we come up with lists of all the good things that could occur to assist the project.
+Using the same clock metaphor, we come up with lists of all the good things that could occur to

-Cynical team members may still continue to gripe, suggesting opportunities “inverted issues” such as “no resistance from the PMO”, but these can be really useful.
+from the PMO”, but these can be really useful.
 Later on we will try to reduce or avoid the negative risks (threats) and ensure or maximize the positive risks (opportunities).